 Normal probability plot

-h = normplot(X)
+h = normplot(x)

-a normal probability plot of the data in
+normplot( displays a normal probability plot of

-The purpose of a normal probability plot is to graphically assess
+x.
+Use a normal probability plot to

-whether the data in
+assess visually whether the sample data in

-distribution types will introduce curvature in the plot.
+introduce curvature in the plot.

 Generate random sample data from a normal distribution with